JuliGarc91/Just-a-Regular-Flower-Shop/README.md

      ```

 7. **Other Functions**
-   - In addition to the core commands, you can also run tests using Jest for quality assurance by running:
+   - To see a list of supported npm commands run:

      ```bash
+     npm run
-     npm test
+     npm help
      ```

 With these commands at your disposal, you can efficiently manage our plant shop's inventory, donate plants, access plant details, make purchases, update transactions, and cancel transactions.
 Thank you for supporting our mission! 🌿